 - Exercise regularly to strengthen your bones.

-- Eat foods rich in calcium and vitamin D.
+- Consume foods rich in calcium and vitamin D.

 - Take a daily nutritional supplement containing calcium and vitamin D.